timofeysie/khipu/docs/sprints/sprint-2.md

 12. Use an observer instead of a complete callback for the router params
 13. Cannot read property 'en' of undefined on user description update
 14. #54 Allow links on detail pages to work
-15. Start using GitHub projects
+15. DONE - Start using GitHub projects

 ## Work notes